shaunchuah/musicsamples/README.md

 Use Django's dumpdata and loaddata as follows:

-`python manage.py dumpdata --natural-foreign --natural-primary -e contenttypes -e auth.Permission -e taggit > dump.json`
+`python manage.py dumpdata --natural-foreign --natural-primary -e contenttypes -e auth.Permission > dump.json`

 You will need to exclude contenttypes and auth.permission to switch between databases.